mula2812/NLI_AI_Search/README.md

 **🔧 Plugin not appearing?**

-Ensure Claude Desktop is ≥ v2.0 and you restarted after install.
+- Ensure Claude Desktop is ≥ v2.0 and you restarted after install.
+- Ensure that the installation package or project is located **only in a path that contains English characters**.

 **💬 MCP isn't responding.
 What should I do?**